Air Wanganui's business on the rise with air ambulance and high-end charter services

 "We have flown some very high profile people who want to remain nameless."

-When Dean says 'high profile', he's talking international celebrities and that's where the secret-keeping comes in.
+When Martin says 'high profile', he's talking international celebrities and that's where the secret-keeping comes in.

 So how does a small company in Whanganui attract some of the world's biggest stars to use its services?